www.scantips.com

 $100 x (1 + 0.5) = 1.5x x 100 = $150.

 The 1x represents the Initial value to be multiplied.
 It is a very important simplification.
-Whatever its actual value, the result is it multiplied.
+Whatever its actual value, the result is 1 + (gain/100) multiplied by the initial value is the new final result.

 If you already know the final and Initial values, then you can use this gain formula, or see the 1st Gain calculator below.
 It does not use Initial value.
 Stock price does Not include dividends, but the dollar result does include effect of your reinvested dividends.
 Any withdrawals are received value which should be added back into the final total, but withdrawals will drastically reduce long term gains.

-Multiplied Method B: (find gain % knowing each years rate)
+Multiplied Method B: (find actual gain % knowing each years rate)

 This uses same data from table above, and each years annual Total Return %.
 These Morningstar Total Return % results assume reinvested dividends and no withdrawals.
 The format is that the first year gain of 15% in the table above means the first year result was 1.15 × (the initial 1x amount).
 That then becomes the initial amount for the second year.
 These same six individual yearly gains (of 15%, 23.5%, 10.4%, -5.2%, 12.1% and 20%, each as 1 + percent/100) will also compute total compounding result as